Gastric Bypass Recovery Time Off Work & Things You Can’t Do

 Often, stress is a trigger for people that leads to excess weight gain for both physical and psychological reasons.
 Returning to work may induce enough stress to make it difficult for you to maintain your dietary or weight loss goals.
 Learning some stress management techniques that you can practice in the workplace would be very helpful.

 Patients who prepare themselves, their surroundings, and the people around them for what is to come after bariatric surgery are often more successful in returning to work.
-Life after bariatric surgery will change in almost every area so having conversations with managers, co-workers and friends may go a long way in helping them understand how to better support you.
+Life after bariatric surgery will change in almost every area so having conversations with managers, co-workers, and friends may go a long way in helping them understand how to better support you.

 Most of the things that you cannot do after gastric bypass surgery are related to your diet.
 This surgery is just the launching point of your weight loss journey and requires lifelong changes to be successful.
 Some of the changes will be temporary and some will be permanent however, in the long run, the benefits of implementing these lifestyle changes are numerous and significant.
 Here are some of the things you must avoid after gastric bypass surgery: